Voltstro-Studios/UnityWebBrowser/src/Docs/README.md

 ### How to Generate

-1. Build UnityWebBrowser.UnityProject with Unity
+1. Build UnityWebBrowser.UnityProject with Unity and Volt Builder.

 2. Build UnityWebBrowser.DocsPrj in Debug configuration